mr-akashjain/real-estate-youtube-analyzer/README.md

 - **SpeechBrain**: Language detection.
 - **Selenium, pyautogui**: Browser automation for translation.
 - **OpenAI GPT-4o**: Fact extraction and blog generation.
+- **pydub, huggingface_hub, torchaudio**: Additional audio processing and model support.

 ## License
 MIT License

+This `README.md` is detailed, professional, and user-friendly, providing everything needed to understand and use the `real-estate-youtube-analyzer` effectively.